ellimccale/pbt-wild-skin/README.md

 This is a design from 2013 and will not be converted to work with ProBoards version 6.
 It will be replaced with a fresh design to utilize new features in v6.

-Be sure to review the [Readme PDF](wild-skin-readme.pdf) for the installation guide, additional information, and a zip containing all board images and relevant PSDs.

 If you're less familiar with ProBoards themes or HTML/CSS, I would suggest reviewing these resources before getting started.

 On ProBoards themes: